mdolancode/mdolancode/README.md

 ### Hello, world, I'm Matthew (aka mdolancode) 👋
-## I'm a Husband, Dad, iOS Developer, Bagpiper, Electronic Musician.
+## I'm an iOS Developer who is also a Husband, Dad, DJ, electronic music producer, and Bagpiper.

 <br>